 That bowl usually takes about one day to complete.
 If time permits you can do another small piece on day one or prep. for day two depending on your chosen option.

-After decorating, the bowl will be dried naturally and then biscuit fired in the kiln and then glazed at a later date and collected after the second glaze firing.
+After decorating, the bowl will be dried naturally and then biscuit fired in the kiln and then you glaze it at a later date and then collect after the second glaze firing.
 This can take 6-8 weeks depending on the firing schedule and what glazing option you choose.

-If you are doing a second day you would work on another piece of your own choice – depending on the course theme this could be a lamp, jug, wall piece, vase, garden piece, sculpture – the list goes on!
+If you are doing a second day you would work on another piece – depending on the course topic this could be a lamp, jug, wall piece, vase, garden piece, sculpture – the list goes on!
 We can discuss your area of interest on the day.